-Small Craft is a literary magazine of Swarthmore College, publishing prose, poetry, artwork, and photography by current students, alumni, and staff.
+Small Craft Warnings is a literary magazine of Swarthmore College, publishing prose, poetry, artwork, and photography by current students, alumni, and staff.

 Request a copy ▻